ataylor89/diary/trust.md

 I say, "Stop prescribing poison, and start saying nice things to people"

-They're often discombobulated when I said this
+They're often discombobulated when I say this

 I say, "Do what Robin Williams did.
 Say nice things to Will"